athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 clj -m your-clojure-program
 ```

-**build** a java classpath + resolve dependencies
+**manage** Clojure dependencies

 ```bash
 clj -Sdeps '{:deps {bidi {:mvn/version "2.1.6"}}}'
 ```

-This brings us to the third factoid about the `clj` tool.
-While it appears `clj` is running clojure programs - building classpaths and resolving dependencies - it actually only cares about running clojure programs.

-It's this part - what `clj` does and what it does not do - that can throw people off.
-On the surface, it looks like `clj` does "all of the things", however `clj` is getting help from two other tools:
+If we were to just look at the above commands, it appears that `clj` is doing many things.
+Now, it's okay to think about it like this, but I think it's also important to understand that `clj` itself is a suite of tools which includes:

+- [clj/clojure] - two _separate_ bash script commands
-- [deps.edn]
+- [deps.edn] - an edn file
-- [tools.deps.alpha]
+- [tools.deps.alpha] -  a clojure program

-And this brings us to the fourth point.
-It can be difficult to research `clj`, or follow along with slack conversations on Clojurians because it can seem that `clj`, `deps.edn` and `tools.deps.alpha` are used interchangeably.
-In truth, they are all separate things that are wrapped in the `clj` tool.
+Once I understood the above, it became easier to follow along with Clojurians slack conversations and research the tool in general.
+The reason for this is because when the community discusses the `clj` tool it can seem that `clj`, `deps.edn` and `tools.deps.alpha` are used interchangeably.
+In truth, they are all separate things that are wrapped by the `clj` tool.

-Hopefully the next few sections will help further this knowledge by discussing: `clj` (the bash script), `deps.edn` (a clojure map) and `tools.deps.alpha` (a clojure program) and how they all come together.
+The next few sections will discuss each of the above tools in more detail and how they all come together.

 ## clj/clojure

-`clj` runs clojure programs.
-When you run `clj` or `clojure` they end up running something like the following:
+`clj` is the interface to the suite of tools mentioned in the previous section.
+As mentioned, when you install the `Clojure CLI tools` you will have access to two commands: `clj` and `clojure`.
+They are just bash scripts and both commands, while separate, actually do the same thing under the hood<a href="#clj-calls-clojure-note" aria-describedby="footnote-label" id="clj-calls-clojure-note-ref">:</a>

 ```bash
 java [java-opt*] -cp classpath clojure.main [init-opt*] [main-opt] [arg*]
 ```

+But wait, if both `clj` and `clojure` do the same thing, why have two commands?
+Let's dig into this.

+Calling the `clj` command will call the `clojure` command.
+The difference between the two is that when you call `clj` it wraps the `clojure` command with a tool called [rlwrap] and then calls `clojure`.

+So why do this?
+They do this because `rlwrap` adds [readline] support to the `clojure` command.
+Translation:  It makes it nicer to type in the Clojure REPL in the terminal.
+It's for this reason that you will be encouraged to use `clj` during development, where as `clojure` is more commonly used in a CI or production setting<a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

-So the only thing that this tool really does is:
+So to recap, the only thing that the `clj` tool does is:

 - run clojure programs
 - Provides a standard way to interact with clojure programs
 - Improves the "Getting Started" story

-Having said this, this tool is also going to call out to `tools.deps.alpha`.
+But as we mentioned, it will call out to `tools.deps.alpha` to help resolve dependencies.

 ## tools.deps.alpha

-`tools.deps.alpha` builds a classpath and resolve dependencies.
+`tools.deps.alpha` builds a classpath and resolves dependencies.
 The longer way of explaining what it does is:

 - reads in dependencies from a `deps.edn` file
 - resolves the dependencies and their transitive dependencies